Leendouh/SmartSpender-/README.md

 * **User Authentication**

-  * Log in with a username and password securely.
+  * Log in securely with a username and password.

 * **Category Management**